 Substance abuse is sometimes a self-medication response to mental health issues and often goes hand in hand with depression and anxiety disorders.
 A lack of co-ordination between health, social care and other welfare providers (e.g. social housing) can cause compound problems for suffers, their family, friends and the community they live in, and for the service providers.

-The proportion of adults reporting eating the recommended 5 a day fruit or vegetable portions have fallen slightly but not significantly when compared to 2008/09 (earliest period for which data is available)
+The proportion of adults reporting eating the recommended 5 a day fruit or vegetable portions the previous day has fluctuated since 2016

 Prevention of health harming behaviour and promotion of healthy behaviour is a priority.
 However, support for those with unhealthy lifestyles, in particularly obesity and alcohol misuse, also needs to be provided.

-Use of the natural environment to help improve physical fitness and reduce obesity can support social resilience by providing opportunities for interaction and engagement.
+Use of the natural environment to help improve physical fitness and reduce obesity can support social resilience by providing opportunities for interaction and engagement (see ‘Living in isolation and access to service‘ for further information).
 This helps build social cohesion, along with improving mental well-being and increased physical activity, both of which are of particular benefit in more deprived areas, where social resilience is often at a lower level.

-In the model for tackling substance misuse which is presented below, every aspect is important.
-While we have been good at treatment and support, there is a recognised need to improve early intervention, prevention and also recovery.
+In comparing our support to tackle substance misuse with accepted models, we have found ourselves to be good at treatment and support, but there is a recognised need to improve early intervention, prevention and also recovery.